-Severe damage and disruptions to people and infrastructure from floods are projected to increase in Northwestern South America (NWS), South Asia (SAS), Tibetan Plateau (TIB) and Central Asia (WCA) between 1.5°C to 3°C GWL mainly driven by river floods and an increase in the number of glacial lakes with high potential for outburst (high confidence) (Drenkhan et al., 2019; Motschmann et al., 2020b; Furian et al., 2021; Zheng et al., 2021).
+Severe damage and disruptions to people and infrastructure from floods are projected to increase in Northwestern South America (NWS), South Asia (SAS), Tibetan Plateau (TIB) and Central Asia (WCA) between 1.5°C and 3°C GWL, mainly driven by river floods and an increase in the number of glacial lakes with high potential for outburst (high confidence) (Drenkhan et al., 2019; Motschmann et al., 2020b; Furian et al., 2021; Zheng et al., 2021).
 For example, the formation of new lakes at the foot of steep icy peaks largely extends the hazard zones with respect to the earlier situation without lakes (Haeberli et al., 2016b).
-Projected changes in ice and snow-melt, as well as seasonal increases in extreme rainfall and permafrost thaw, will favour chain reactions and cascading processes which can have devastating downstream effects well beyond the site of the original event (Cui and Jia, 2015; Beniston et al., 2018; Terzi et al., 2019; Vaidya et al., 2019; Shugar et al., 2021) (high confidence).
-The incidence of disasters is projected to increase in the future due to some hazards becoming more pervasive, with an increase in the exposure of people and infrastructure with future environmental and socio-economic changes either contributing to reduce or enhance these disaster risks (Klein et al., 2019b) (medium confidence).
+Projected changes in ice and snowmelt, as well as seasonal increases in extreme rainfall and permafrost thaw, will favour chain reactions and cascading processes, which can have devastating downstream effects well beyond the site of the original event (high confidence) (Cui and Jia, 2015; Beniston et al., 2018; Terzi et al., 2019; Vaidya et al., 2019; Shugar et al., 2021).
+The incidence of disasters is projected to increase in the future because some hazards will become more pervasive, with an increase in the exposure of people and infrastructure with future environmental and socioeconomic changes either contributing to reduce or enhance these disaster risks (medium confidence) (Klein et al., 2019b).